Ecolibrium Interviews

 ZAPPA: There's a design flaw in the human organism.
 I can state some absolute proof about why people are not as fantastic as they think they are.
 I mean, did you ever see a dog become a lawyer?
 As far as I'm concerned, any creature other than the human species is better. (read more)

-We don't have the original Ecolibrium Interviews issue.
-The scans below are from another Zendik publication called eARTh.
+This interview was included also into another Zendik publication called eARTh (see the scans below).
 Ecolibrium and eARTh had the same page layouts and the interview part in one publication was actually facsimile reprint of the other.
 Later this interview was once more reprinted in fanzine Mother People #29 using the same page layouts.

 Interviewer Chen (commenting in June 2011):